Thoughts on inappropriate language.

 I am over a 50 year-old female.
 I don’t know if that matters or not, but I am often surprised by the free-flow of what once was considered foul language in every day conversation.
 Am I being too sensitive?
 I can’t believe how often I hear four-letter words, even on the radio and on TV.
-I don’t like it – but am I the only one?
+I don’t like it – but am I the only one against inappropriate language?

 Sincerely, If You Can’t Say Something Nice…